fbpx

 Within Inventor CEO-led firms, patents filed in technology classes aligned with the CEO’s experience are on average worth $10.6 million more than patents in other technology classes.
 These patents are also significantly more likely to be cited in the 99th percentile of the citation distribution within their technology class-year… Almost half of all Inventor CEOs continue to file patents in their own name during their tenure as CEO.”
 (Source)

-If the patent has been filed via accelerated filing process in the Patent office
+If the patent has been filed via an accelerated filing process in the Patent Office

 About the resultant technologies, interestingly, they were already discussing them since the end of 2018.
 Back then, they had strategized to get related patents “in a few months”, so that they could block the other players who were trying to achieve similar results (Source).
 Finally, they unveiled them in June 2019, a couple of months before getting the patents granted (Source).